mui/tech-challenge-design-engineer/README.md

 ### Work environment

-To save you time, we created a working environment with Next.js, Typescript, eslint, and other complementary dependencies.
+To save you time, we created a working environment with Next.js, TypeScript, ESLint, and other complementary dependencies.
 Follow the steps:

 - Clone the repo: `git clone git@github.com:mui/tech-challenge-design-engineer.git`
-- Install the dependencies: `yarn`
+- Install the dependencies: `pnpm i`
-- Start Next.js: `yarn dev`
+- Start Next.js: `pnpm dev`
 - Open http://0.0.0.0:3002/

 ## Submission instructions